 State and Local Tax (SALT) Deduction

-The Tax Cuts and Jobs Act completely eliminates the deductions for state and local income and sales taxes and caps the property tax deduction at $10,000.
+The Tax Cuts and Jobs Act caps the deductions for state and local income, sales, and property taxes at $10,000.
 In addition to hurting municipalities, these changes will negatively impact Title 32 special districts, counties, and school districts.

 The federal income tax exemption on municipal bonds benefits all Americans by incentivizing private individuals, mutual funds, and financial institutions to purchase the bonds, even with a lower interest rate.
 The lower interest rate in turn saves local governments an average of 25 to 30 percent on interest costs, allowing more funds to be directed toward critically important public infrastructure projects.
 CML commends Representatives Mike Coffman and Scott Tipton for being two of the 156 co-signers in a letter to the ranking members of the Ways & Means Committee supporting continued protection of municipal bonds.

-The Senate proposal preserves the exemption for PABs, though it eliminates the exemption for future advance refunding bonds, which are used by state and local governments to refinance debt and therefore save on borrowing costs.
+The bill eliminates the exemption for future advance refunding bonds, which are used by state and local governments to refinance debt and therefore save on borrowing costs.

 Sen. Michael Bennett